gyll/xfce-evolution/README.md

 Blends well with 'elementary Xfce darkER' icon set and 'Noto Sans 9' fonts.

 -------
-Based on Ambiance gtk2, Adwaita gtk3, and Greybird xfwm.
+Based on Ambiance gtk2, Adwaita gtk3, and Greybird xfwm4.

 Developed and tested on Xubuntu 17.04.